 Obsessed about Movies The Top 100 American Movies—This time, a compilation of a few polls.
 This link is from the Internet Archive.

 Oktavian11 The IMDb top 250 by the 1000 top voters—This IMDb list tries to estimate what the IMDb top-250 film list would be if it used ratings only from the top-1,000 voters.
-The result is a strongly mainstream and popular blend list.
+The result is a very strongly mainstream list that also leans popular.

-One-Line Review The 50 Greatest Films—The blog created a strongly highbrow and mainstream top-film list by combining top-50+ film lists from a variety of bloggers and other film fans.
+One-Line Review The 50 Greatest Films—The blog created a list by combining top-50+ film lists from a variety of bloggers and other film fans.

-ScreenRant The 50 Best Movies Of All Time—This list combines ratings from IMDb and Metacritic.
-People who want to click through each film individually can go to MSN's site.
+ScreenRant The 50 Best Movies Of All Time—This mainstream list combines ratings from IMDb and Metacritic.

-Stacker 100 best movies of all time—This strongly mainstream list combines ratings from IMDb and Metacritic and is limited to English-language films.
-People who want to click through each film individually can go to MSN's site.
+Stacker 100 best movies of all time—This list combines ratings from IMDb and Metacritic.

 Stacker 100 best movies under 100 minutes—This list does not focus on short films as much as it focuses on shorter than average films.

-Stacker 100 best action movies of all time—This list combines ratings from IMDb and Metacritic.
-People who want to click through each film individually can go to MSN's site.
+Stacker 100 best action movies of all time—This popular-leaning list combines ratings from IMDb and Metacritic.

-Stacker 100 best American movies of all time—This list combines ratings from IMDb and Metacritic.
-People who want to click through each film individually can go to MSN's site.
+Stacker 100 best American movies of all time—This strongly-mainstream list combines ratings from IMDb and Metacritic.

 Stacker Best comedy movies of all time—This list combines ratings from IMDb and Metacritic.